-The Canadian and international petroleum industry is highly competitive in all aspects, including the distribution and marketing of petroleum products.
+The Canadian and international petroleum industry is highly competitive in all aspects.
 Syncrude competes with other producers of crude oil.
 Most of the conventional producers have lower operating expenses but have finding costs.
 The petroleum industry also competes with other industries in supplying energy, fuel and related products to consumers.
-In particular, the increased activity in construction of new oil sands projects and in the production and mining of oil sands over the past several years generally created shortages in the supply of skilled labour and certain materials used in mining operations.
+In particular, a high level of activity and the remote location of most oil sands developments has resulted in shortages in the supply of skilled labour and certain materials used in mining operations.
 Certain skilled labour groups remain in short supply and our operations are impacted by labour shortages both on cost and scheduling aspects.
 We believe that the competition for labour and materials will continue to be a risk factor in the coming years.
+Please see the discussion regarding competition under "Risk Factors" on page 35 of this AIF.